tecladopl/Simulated-annealing-for-Citizens-Assemblies/README.md

 * temperature reaches 0,
 * ideal composition was found,
 * maximum time or number or iterations was exceeded.
 This is the reason why it is important to choose the right parameters.
+## Instructions
+### Main script
+* Running script needs R software installed
+* Input data and settings file are stored in 'data_and_settings' directory and templates for input data can be found inside 'templates' folder
+* Settings might be provided by settings.xlsx|csv file or directly at the beginning of the script code 'CA-SA.r'
+* 'CA-SA.r' needs at least applicants and categories data files before run
+* Output data will land in 'results' directory
+### Temperature designation
+* Uses same settings and input files as the main script
+* Temperatures can be edited in 'data_and_settings/temperature_thresholds.xlsx|.csv' file

 ## Bibliography

 Generalized Simulated Annealing (The GenSA Package), Gubian S., Xiang Y., Suomela B., Hoeng J., CRAN Project, online: https://cran.r-project.org/web/packages/GenSA/GenSA.pdf